 Issuance of TIN is free of charge

-Fill up the Application for Registration (BIR Form 1901) and the payment form (BIR Form 0605), gather the applicable required documents.
+Fill up the Application for Registration (BIR Form 1901) and the payment form (BIR Form 0605), and gather the applicable required documents.

-Submit to the form and the supplementary documents to Revenue District Office (RDO) that has jurisdiction over your place of business.
+Submit to the form and the supplementary documents to the Revenue District Office (RDO) that has jurisdiction over your place of business.

 Pay the ₱500 annual registration fee.
-You can simply go to any authorized bank located within your district and provide them the payment form with your payment.
+You can simply go to any authorized bank located within your district and provide them with the payment form with your payment.

 Check with your RDO what banks are accredited to accept this payment.